SagarMachineLearning/python/Contents.md

 Contents

-1. Linear Regression using Single Variant
+1. Linear Regression using Single Variant : Linear Regression is a supervised machine learning algorithm where the predicted output is continuous and has a constant slope.
+It's used to predict values within a continuous range, (e.g. sales, price) rather than trying to classify them into categories (e.g. cat, dog).
 2. Logistic Regression
 3. KNN
 4. DataFrame Basics